 Our songs let Him made our voices hear."

-Praised by the Colorado Spring's Gazzette for his "stunning" singing with "power and beauty", Matthew Peterson is an up and coming Baritone acclaimed for his rich voice and expressive acting ability.
+Praised by the Colorado Spring's Gazette for his "stunning" singing with "power and beauty", Matthew Peterson is a baritone acclaimed for his rich voice and expressive acting ability.

 A Colorado native, Matthew has performed with several premiere musical organizations including Central City Opera, the Colorado Ballet, Virginia Opera, the New England Symphony, and Opera Santa Barbara.
 His career highlights are the leading baritone roles in Don Giovanni, Cosí fan tutte, and Le Nozze di Figaro, as well the Novice in Billy Budd, Silvio from Pagliacci, and the title role of Gianni Schicchi.
 No stranger to the music of broadway, Matthew has played Signor Nacarelli in A Light in the Piazza, Joseph in Dreamcoat, and appeared in numerous other productions of musicals.
 As a sought-after concert soloist he's performed many of the most demanding works for baritone including Carmina Burana with the Colorado Ballet, Poulenc's Le Bal Masque with the New England Symphony, Mozart’s Requiem, Five Mystical Songs by Vaughen-Williams, Haydn's Creation, and premiered the dance oratorio Ode to Nature that was recorded and released by Albion Records.